 Sling branded pay-TV services.
 The Sling branded pay-TV services consist of, among other things, live, linear streaming over-the-top ("OTT") Internet-based domestic, international and Latino video programming services ("Sling TV").
 We market our Sling TV services primarily to consumers who do not subscribe to traditional satellite and cable pay-TV services.
 Our Sling TV services require an Internet connection and are available on certain streaming-capable devices including TVs, tablets, computers, game consoles and smart phones.
 Prior to 2015, we launched our Sling International video programming service (formerly known as DishWorld), which historically represented a small percentage of our Pay-TV subscribers.
 Sling International offers over 200 channels in 18 languages.
 In February 2015, we launched our Sling domestic service.
 The Sling domestic core package consists of over 20 channels offered for a monthly subscription.
 In addition to the core programming package, Sling domestic offers additional tiers of programming, including sports, kids, movies, world news, lifestyle and Spanish language and additional premium content such as HBO, each available for an additional monthly fee.
 Sling TV programming is offered live and on-demand and can be replayed as programming rights permit.
 In June 2015, we also launched our Sling Latino service.
 In addition to these Sling TV services that may only be streamed on one device at a time (single-stream services), on April 13, 2016, we launched a live beta multi-stream Sling domestic service, which includes, among other things, the ability to stream on up to three devices simultaneously.
+During June 2016, our multi-stream Sling domestic service transitioned from its introductory beta period and has been re-branded as Sling Blue.
+Meanwhile, we re-branded our single-stream Sling domestic service as Sling Orange.
 All Sling TV subscribers are included in our Pay-TV subscriber count.